 If you’ve connected your online store to MailChimp, you can use automation to send order notifications like receipts, shipping confirmations, and more.
-Order notifications are included with paid plans, so you don’t need a special add-on.
 Enable only the notifications that you need, customize them to reflect your brand, and add product recommendations to encourage repeat business.

 In this article, you’ll learn about order notifications and how to create them.